 Everything you need to know about Security Orchestration, Automation and Response (SOAR) solutions.

-SOAR Platform Overview
+What is a SOAR Platform

 A Security orchestration, automation and response (SOAR) platform is designed to help security operations (SecOps) teams automatically execute repetitive tasks, such as responding to phishing alerts, SIEM or EDR alert triage and is typically used within the context of the Security Operations Center (SOC).